Part Grouping and Sorting

-As of Toolbox build 25.1.0325.641, Microvellum's new Beta Optimizer allows users to sort and group parts with greater degrees of specificity than with the legacy optimizer.
+As of Toolbox build 25.1.0325.641, Microvellum's optimizer has been updated to allow users to sort and group parts with greater degrees of specificity.
 This is possible due to an overhaul in the Part Sorting and Grouping interface, which introduces 3 different levels of sorting and grouping during optimization.

-Fig. 1: The Beta Part Sorting and Grouping section.
+Fig. 1: The Part Sorting and Grouping section.

 Part sorting and grouping now allows for 3 separate levels of sorting, each represented within the processing station UI.
 The top sorting/grouping selection represents the highest level that parts will sort by, with the center and bottom options being subsequent sorting and grouping parameters.
 If one were to select the same options between two levels of part sorting and grouping, the higher level one would be enabled, while the lower level one would be removed.